How to Take Homeopathic Remedies

 For a highly sensitive person, I would use a low potency remedy, choosing between a 6C, 12C or 30C potency or LM potency.
 I would use only one pellet, diluted in two, four or more ounces of water and give one teaspoon or more of the liquid to start with, as the patient gets accustomed to the remedy, and then reassess the quantity used when a repetition is needed.

 For very strong people I would use a 30C potency, or possibly a 200C.
 I tend not to go to higher potencies unless the person has worked up to it over time.
-In this case I may dissolve 2 to 3 pellets of a 30C or 8 pellets of a 200C, as the 200C pellets tend to be much smaller than the 30C pellets from certain pharmacies in 4 ounces of water, and have the patient drink 2, 3, or 4 ounces of the liquid.
-The more liquid the person drinks, the longer the remedy tends to hold, but if gentleness is a high priority I would use the smaller amount initially.
+In this case I may dissolve 2 to 3 pellets of a 30C or 8 pellets of a 200C, as the 200C pellets tend to be much smaller than the 30C pellets from certain pharmacies in 4 ounce of water, and have the patient drink anywhere from a teaspoon to the entire amount, depending upon what I perceive to be their sensitivity.

-I have found that the quantity of the remedy taken can affect the duration of action of the remedy, but not always.
-For some people one teaspoon of the remedy can hold longer than a year, and for other people 3 ounces only holds three to four months.
+-I have found that the quantity of the remedy taken can affect the duration of action of the remedy, but not always.
+For some people one teaspoon of the remedy can hold longer than a year, and for other people three to four ounces only holds a few months.
 In general, however, I have found that the quantity of the remedy consumed can affect duration of action of the remedy, and how soon a relapse occurs.

 One Should Never Repeat the Remedy in Exactly the Same Form